Mudien-UB/dotfiles/README.md

 - [**Oh My Posh**](https://ohmyposh.dev/) - Theme (amro)
 - [**Terminal Icons**](https://github.com/devblackops/Terminal-Icons)  for better visuals
 - [**PSFzf**](https://github.com/kelleyma49/PSFzf) fuzzy finder integration

+---

+## How to use

+### Linux/MacOs
+You already know what to do.

+## Windows
+There are plenty of friendly tutorials out there — don’t worry, no judgment… we’ve all Googled the obvious stuff before.

 ## Notes